Some Error Analysis for the Quantum Phase Estimation Algorithms: Inexact Unitary Operators

-We first show that the error bound \eqref{eq: local-err} also implies a bound for the eigenphase approximation.
-This draws a comparison of the spectral decomposition for the exact unitary \eqref{eq: U-SD} and the approximate one \eqref{eq: V-SD}. \begin{lemma} Assume that the local error \eqref{eq: local-err} is sufficiently small.
+This draws a comparison of the spectral decomposition for the exact unitary \eqref{eq: U-SD} and the approximate one \eqref{eq: V-SD}.
+We first show that the error bound \eqref{eq: local-err} also implies a bound for the eigenphase approximation. \begin{lemma} Assume that the local error \eqref{eq: local-err} is sufficiently small.
 Let $\ket{\psi}$ be an eigenvector of $H$ with eigenvalue ${2\pi \cE}.$ Then we have the eigenvalue bound,

 Furthermore, the overlap follows the lower bound,

 Here $m$ is the integer where the minimum in Eq. \eqref{eq: mmin} is achieved. $\Delta E$ is defined as,

 \end{lemma}